georg-jung/nginx-brotli/README.md

 ## What is this?

 A drop-in replacement for the official [`nginx:mainline`](https://hub.docker.com/_/nginx)/`nginx:latest` and `nginx:mainline-alpine` images with brotli support.
-Updates are fully automated so this does not get stale.
+Updates are fully automated so our images should not get stale.

 ## Who is this for?